Norky101/RESTAURANT-REVIEW-INTERACTIVE-DATA-MAP/README.md

 Folium library was used to create the map.

-Pandas library was used to read and create the database file.
+Pandas library was used to read and create the database CSV file.

 **Example of a zoomed-in view of the restaurant markers with the relevant information displayed on them such as pricing, score, name, etc.**